+Child Criminal Exploitation is increasingly used to describe this type of exploitation where children are involved and is defined as:

+Child Criminal Exploitation is common in county lines and occurs when an individual or group takes advantage of an imbalance of power to coerce, control, manipulate or deceive a child or young person under the age of 18.
+The victim may have been criminally exploited even if the activity appears consensual.
+Child Criminal Exploitation does not always involve physical contact, it can also occur through the use of technology,

+The UK Government defines county lines as the term used to describe gangs and organised criminal networks involved in exporting illegal drugs into one or more importing areas within the UK, using dedicated mobile phone lines or other form of ‘deal line’.
+They are likely to exploit children and vulnerable adults to move and store the drugs or money and they will often use coercion, intimidation, violence (including sexual violence) and weapons.

 Online Abuse – Online abuse is abuse that is facilitated using technology.
 It may take place through social media, online games, or other channels of digital communication.
 Children can also be re-victimised if evidence of their abuse is recorded or uploaded online.
 Technology can facilitate a number of illegal abusive behaviours including, but not limited to: harassment; stalking; threatening behaviour; sharing indecent images of children under 18; inciting a child to sexual activity; sexual exploitation; grooming; sexual communication with a child; and, causing a child to view images or watch videos of a sexual act.
 Using technology to facilitate any of the above activities is online abuse.
 Alongside those illegal activities that are perpetrated online, children may also be exposed to inappropriate behaviours or content online.
 For instance, children may be bullied online by their peers or they might, either accidentally or intentionally, view content which is intended for adults, such as pornography.
 Both online abuse and exposure to unsuitable content or behaviour can have a long lasting impact on the wellbeing of children and young people.